 - Choose your photographer!

-Now, I’m going to stop right there and explain myself before a few of the steps you were lead to believe were key before you tell me I’m biased because I am a photographer.
+Now, I’m going to stop right there and explain myself before a few of the steps you were lead to believe was key before you tell me I’m biased because I am a photographer.

 Before the date: well, you want to make sure your extrinsic memory capturing device, aka your photographer, is available.